amitrai48/amitrai48.github.io/_posts/2016-06-30-spring-tutorials.markdown

 Spring has come a long way from where it started.
-With one of the most used java framework in enterprises, it has a lot of community support, materials and tutorials.
+With one of the most used java framework in enterprises, it has a lot of community support, materials and tutorials.<!--excerpt-->

 **Why Spring-Boot then?**